 Visit our guide for even more dog-friendly walks in the Lake District.

 Aysgarth Falls can be amazing in the winter especially after a period of prolonged rainfall.
 The three flights of waterfalls are a magnificent sight for you and your pup to take in.
 There are a few walks around Aysgarth Falls for you and your hound to discover; some walkways are sealed yet others may provide a mild challenge if it is icy or rainy.
 This pet-friendly Yorkshire Dales location is great for active dogs who don’t mind a climb; the total elevation to the top of the waterfalls is 215 metres.
 Afterwards, you can reward yourself with a pub lunch at the Wensleydale Heifer in nearby West Witton.
-For even more dog-friendly walks in Yorkshire visit our guide.

 Why your dog will love it: The climb to the top of Aysgarth Falls is rather sheltered so it’s a good choice for mild rainy winter days.